hopdb/hopdb.github.io/src/commands/set.md

 ## Errors

-If a key type set not specified, then a `DispatchError::KeyUnspecified` error is returned.
+If a key type is not specified then a `DispatchError::KeyUnspecified` error is returned.

-If no value is provided, then a `DispatchError::ArgumentRetrieval` error is returned.
+If no value is provided then a `DispatchError::ArgumentRetrieval` error is returned.

-If a provided value is of the wrong type, then a `DispatchError::WrongType` error is returned.
+If a provided value is of the wrong type then a `DispatchError::KeyTypeDifferent` error is returned.

 ## Examples